uffa/virtualfacility/README.md

  ```

 ### CSS CLASSES TO CREATE TEXT ANIMATIONS
-Adding the CSS classes to text elements will allow the code to generate custom animations
+*Adding the CSS classes to text elements will allow the code to generate custom animations*

-**.loadin** will cause element to fade in on load
+**.loadin** : will cause element to fade in on load

-**.scrollin** will cause element to fade in when scrolled to
+**.scrollin** : will cause element to fade in when scrolled to

-**.offset15** used with 'scrollin' class to adjust the timing in which the element fades in.
+**.offset15** : used with 'scrollin' class to adjust the timing in which the element fades in.

-The default offset is "offset15", setting to "offset10" will cause the element to fade in sooner, "offset30" will cause the element to fade in later.
-Setting to "offset15" is redundant, since that is the default setting.
+*The default offset is "offset15", setting to "offset10" will cause the element to fade in sooner, "offset30" will cause the element to fade in later.
+Setting to "offset15" is redundant, since that is the default setting.*